pection-zz/aboutme/README.md

 ## [Machine Learning] ##
 * Define bank, coin and balm by using python and machine learning.
 Moreover, this project can also reading thai by using Ocr

+## [Automate fan project : using rythm applase for on and off function and using infared for motion of robot] ##
+* Using Arduino Module and Infared sensor

+## [Programing the robot for running around the table by using only curcuilt] ##
+* Curcuilt build a robot to serve coffe for customer

+## [Programing robot which run by our authorize which same as nintendo v with mbed os] ##
+* Simulate Robot looklike a nintendo v from mbed os

+## [Theater for children with Rasberrypi and python] ##
+* Make a Hologram Theater for presentation in Children's Day
+## [PLC cabinet for define type and size of things same as using in the factory] ##